Dynamsoft/barcode-reader-javascript-samples/2.ui-tweaking/README.md

 document.getElementById('UIElement').style.position = 'absolute';
 ```

-Check out the following sample on how to enlarge the video stream to read a barcode and then change it back to its normal size.
+Check out the following example code to see how you can expand the video stream to read a barcode and then restore it to its normal size:

 * <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/4.difference-video-size.html">Enlarge the Video Stream - Demo</a>
 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/4.difference-video-size.html">Enlarge the Video Stream - Source Code</a>

 ## Customize the Default Ui

-Check out the following sample, that shows a customized viewer that differs greatly from the default one which demonstrates the possibility in the customization:
+Check out the following example code that demonstrates how to create a custom viewer that is vastly different from the default one.
+You can feel the possibilities of customization:

 * <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Demo</a>
 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Source Code</a>